-At Mosaic Life Care Physical Medicine and Rehabilitation, our accredited Joint Center of Excellence orthopedic doctors in St. Joseph are here to provide diagnostic and restorative care for patients experiencing a variety of disabilities, functional deficits or deterioration.
+At Mosaic Life Care Physical Medicine and Rehabilitation, our orthopedic doctors in St. Joseph are here to provide diagnostic and restorative care for patients experiencing a variety of disabilities, functional deficits or deterioration.
 From full joint replacements to physical therapy and simple steps focused on keeping you active, we’re here to help you act the age you feel in your heart, not your joints.
 We work with patients ages 10 and older to develop individualized and customized treatment programs for each person in both inpatient and outpatient settings.

 There are many reasons patients need to see an orthopedic doctor.
 Often, patients experience pain or dysfunction as a result of: